nestlabs/nlunit-test/README.md

 # Interact

-There are numerous avenues for nlbuild-autotools support:
+There are numerous avenues for nlunit-test support:

   * Bugs and feature requests — [submit to the Issue Tracker](https://github.com/nestlabs/nlunit-test/issues)
   * Google Groups — discussion and announcements
-    * [nlunit-test-announce](https://groups.google.com/forum/#!forum/nlunit-test-announce) — release notes and new updates on nlbuild-autotools
+    * [nlunit-test-announce](https://groups.google.com/forum/#!forum/nlunit-test-announce) — release notes and new updates on nlunit-test
-    * [nlunit-test-users](https://groups.google.com/forum/#!forum/nlunit-test-users) — discuss use of and enhancements to nlbuild-autotools
+    * [nlunit-test-users](https://groups.google.com/forum/#!forum/nlunit-test-users) — discuss use of and enhancements to nlunit-test

 # Versioning